ExoticCandyC/arch_fluxbox/README.md

 ===
 GRUB theme: https://github.com/13atm01/GRUB-Theme

+Greeter background: designed by myself, but containing elements designed by https://twitter.com/awan0918/

 Installation
 ===
 After you boot into the installation media, check for your internet connection.
 Then do as follows: